Someday time will die and love will bury it.

 Yes, love can be the most isolating and desolate ache that rests between your bones, but when its reciprocated, when you’re entrenched in a passionate mutual affection, it’s the world’s most delicious experience—and one that we desire forever.
-Love isn’t just a feeling but something we hold sacred, even in the pain it inflicts.
+Love isn’t just a feeling but something we hold within us, even in the pain it inflicts.
 And whether it’s the elation of love’s ecstasy or the harrowing heartbreak it may cause, most of the best poetry—and art overall—has stemmed from those very sentiments.

 So as Valentine’s Day is this Saturday and the world begins to fall into a tinted state of pink, let’s peruse some of the best poems about love—its sorrows and its triumphs, from Anne Sexton and Richard Brautigan to Charles Bukowski and Pablo Neruda.
 Grab yourself a whiskey and break out the tissues.